 Reviews of the Best Dog Food for Allergies & Sensitive Stomachs

-In this section, I share the highlights and overviews of each of the 5 brands along with the pros & cons.
-We investigated current dog parent reports to determine how their dogs with sensitivities are reacting to the foods in this guide.
+In this section, I share the highlights and overviews of each of the five brands along with the pros & cons.
+We investigated each brand to determine how dogs with sensitivities are reacting to the foods in this guide.
 We included our findings in the pros & cons sections below.

 #1) The Honest Kitchen Human-Grade Dehydrated Organic Whole Grain